-- Enter details of the store into which wheat from a single or multiple field(s) has been placed - Enter individual field names.
-Note: Fields can be grouped if grown with the same agronomy and subject to the same rainfall - For each field, enter the appropriate risk score for the factors stated.
-Note: Ensure both positive and negative scores are accounted for - Record the final risk score on the grain passport.

-Note: If a load contains grain from multiple fields, record the highest score on the passport.

-Low-risk fields can have a negative final risk score. - Check purchaser requirement to determine whether mycotoxin testing is required
+- single or multiple field(s) has been placed - Enter individual field names.
+Note: Fields can be subject to the same rainfall - For each field, enter the appropriate risk score for the factors stated.
+Note: Ensure both positive and negative - record the highest score on the passport.
+Low-risk Note: If a load contains grain from multiple fields, fields can have a negative final risk score - Check purchaser requirement to determine whether